grblHAL/Plugins_misc/README.md

 Dependencies:

-The selected driver/board must provide at least one free auxillary analog output port that is PWM capable.
+The selected driver/board must provide at least one free auxiliary analog output port that is PWM capable.

 Credits: